Here’s what ASCII is and how ASCII is used:

 So, how many ASCII characters are there?
 It depends.

 If you are looking at the rudimentary ASCII code table, there are 128 characters (7-bit).

 If you’re looking at the extended ASCII table, you have to consider the added 128 characters, bringing the total to 256 (8-bit).

-Here is the complete ASCII table with 256 entries—check out how the binaries of the the entries before entry #128 have seven or less places and the binaries of of the entries after entry #128 have eight places:
+Here is the complete ASCII table with 256 entries—check out how the binaries of the entries before entry #128 have seven or fewer places and the binaries of the entries after entry #128 have eight places:

 Complete ASCII Master Table

 At the end of this article is a downloadable PDF version of this complete ASCII master table.